Bumblebee00/SymbolicIntegration.jl/README.md

 ```

 Each one of them is translated using the appropriate function, but the three
 all work the same.
-They first apply a numebr of times the smart_replace function,
+They first apply a number of times the smart_replace function,
-that replaces functions names without messing the nested brakets (like normal regex do)
+that replaces functions names without messing the nested brackets (like normal regex do)
 ```
 smart_replace("ArcTan[Rt[b, 2]*x/Rt[a, 2]] + Log[x]", "ArcTan", "atan")
 # output